shivamkumarchauhan/python-django/README.md

 # python-django
 # In this repository i created an order management system using python and django

-# To Use this project run following command, use commant prompt
+# To Use this project run following command, use command prompt

 pip install virtualenvwrapper-win